maar-ten/energy-logger/README.md

 The easiest way to get all that up and running fast is to use docker on a Raspberry Pi.

 ### 1. Set timezone
 First you will have to set the timezone of the energy meter in a `.env` file.
-Look here to see a [list of timezone abbreviations](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) that you can use.
+Take a look at the [list of timezone abbreviations](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) that you can use.
 Then run:

 `echo TZ=your-timezone > .env`